-When you select an object that can be rotated, a handle with double arrows will appear next to the selection frame surrounding it.
+When you select an object that can be rotated, an additional green handle will appear on the selection frame surrounding it.
 To rotate the object, drag this handle with the mouse.

 Alternatively, you can set the angle of rotation manually.
 For this purpose, select the object, invoke the Object > Properties command, switch to the Format tab and enter the desired angle under the Rotation option.